-I am a Data Platform Engineering Team Lead, with a background in Agile Coaching, Mediation, and Software Engineering.
+I am an Engineering People Manager, with a background in Agile Coaching, Mediation, and Software Engineering.
 Happy to help you reflect on your challenges and role, and share my practices and ideas.

 My Mentoring Topics